 Does the programme count towards my CPD?

 Yes it does.
-We estimate that the two free courses each represent 24 hours of CPD – equating to 48 hours in total.
+We estimate that the 2 free courses each represent 24 hours of CPD – equating to 48 hours in total.
 Additional CPD can be recorded if you choose to continue with the programme by undertaking the optional and final assessment section.

 What accreditation does the programme have?